Measurements conspire nonlocally to restructure critical quantum states: Overview

 \subsection{Tomonaga-Luttinger liquids}

 While the framework described above is much more general, in this paper we focus on critical states in $d=1$ described by the theory of TLLs \cite{giamarchi2003quantum,haldane1981luttinger}, and for simplicity we consider spinless fermions.
-The measurements we consider are of the particle density $\hat n(x)$.
-This can be expressed in terms of a counting field $\hat \phi(x)$ that describes the displacement of particles from a putative ordered lattice arrangement.
+We measure the particle density $\hat n(x)$, which can be expressed in terms of a counting field $\hat \phi(x)$ that describes the displacement of particles from a putative ordered lattice arrangement.
 Explicitly, the normal-ordered density operator is

 where we have fixed the microscopic length scale in the problem to unity.
 The wavenumber $k_F$ sets the mean interparticle separation $\pi/k_F$, and we have neglected contributions to $\hat n(x)$ oscillating with wavenumber $4k_F, 6k_F, \ldots$ since these do not affect our results.
 In this setting the counting field will play the role of the general quantum field $\hat \phi(x)$ discussed earlier in this section.
-Note also that in an infinite system the theory is symmetric under shifts of the counting field by $2\pi$.
+Note also that in an infinite system the theory is symmetric under shifts of the counting field by $\pi$.

 The long-wavelength form of the action for a TLL, appearing in the path-integral representation of $\text{Tr}e^{-\beta \hat H}$, is in the density representation given by